tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-23-programming-hive-hive-cli.markdown

 15/11/23 20:22:50 INFO hwi.HWIServer: HWI is starting up
 15/11/23 20:22:50 FATAL hwi.HWIServer: HWI WAR file not found at /usr/lib/hive/usr/lib/hive/lib/hive-hwi-0.8.1-cdh4.0.0.jar
 ```
-To fix that error, edit the config file `hive-site.xml` in the `config` folder (e.g., `/usr/lib/hive/conf/hive-site.xml` on Cloudera VM) to point to the right location of HWI's war file.
-On Cloudera Quickstart VM, the WAR file property block should look like this:
+To fix that error, edit the config file `hive-site.xml` in the `config` folder (e.g., `/usr/lib/hive/conf/hive-site.xml` on Cloudera VM) to point to the right location of HWI's `war` file.
+On Cloudera Quickstart VM, the `war` file property block should look like this:

 ```
 ...